It's what chiropractors are known for.

 - A particular type of stroke after neck manipulation

 If you have any of the following, a spinal adjustment might not be for you at this time:

 - Severe osteoporosis

 - Numbness, tingling or loss of strength in an arm or leg

 - An increased risk of stroke

 - A known bone abnormality in the upper neck

-As I mentioned above, these risks are very rare, and they shouldn't turn you off the spinal manipulations.
+As I mentioned above, these risks are very rare, and they shouldn't turn you away from the spinal manipulations.

-A chiropractic adjustment can be extremely effective in treating low back pain, achieving results similar to conventional treatments, without the negative side effects.
+A chiropractic adjustment can be extremely effective in treating low back pain and achieving results similar to conventional treatments, without the negative side effects.

 Studies have also shown that adjustments can also help treat headaches, neck pain, and other spine-related conditions.